-- 1 cup coconut milk
+- 1 cup lite coconut milk

-- 1 cup coconut creamer see notes
+- 1 cup coconut creamer - see notes

 - sea salt and fresh ground pepper to taste

-Preheat oven to 400 degrees (375 convection).
+- Preheat oven to 400° (375° convection).

-Cut the turban squash in half, and using a thick spoon, remove the seeds and pulp.
+- Cut the turban squash in half, and using a thick spoon, remove the seeds and pulp.

-Brush with coconut or olive oil.
+- Brush with coconut or olive oil.
 Place skin side down on baking sheet.
 Brush the sweet onion wedges and potato with oil.
 Place on the baking sheet with the squash.

-Season with sea salt and fresh ground pepper.
+- Season with sea salt and fresh ground pepper.

-Set timer for 15 minutes.
+- Set timer for 15 minutes.
 Add the quartered pear.

-Roast until squash is tender (about 40-45 minutes total).
+- Roast until squash is tender (about 40-45 minutes total).

-While the squash cools to where it can be handled, start the soup.
+- While the squash cools to where it can be handled, start the soup.
 To a dutch oven, add a drizzle of coconut or olive oil.
 Bring the pan to medium-high heat.
 Add the ginger and garlic.
 Stir-fry until the mixture is fragrant.

-Add the black mustard seeds.
+- Add the black mustard seeds.
 Continue until the seeds begin to pop.
 Pour in the broth.

-Scoop the flesh from the squash leaving the skin behind.
+- Scoop the flesh from the squash leaving the skin behind.
 Add to the dutch oven with the roasted pear and onion.

-Add the garam masala and turmeric.
+- Add the garam masala and turmeric.

-Cover and simmer 10 minutes.
+- Cover and simmer 10 minutes.

-Using an immersion blender, puree until very smooth.
+- Using an immersion blender, purée until very smooth.

-Add the coconut milk and coconut creamer.
+- Add the coconut milk and coconut creamer.
 Stir to combine.
 Season with sea salt and ground pepper to taste.
 Bring the soup barely to a simmer.
 Do NOT BOIL.

-Garnish with chopped cilantro and serve!
+- Garnish with chopped cilantro and serve!